5 Lessons From Founding Tech Groups + Memoir

 As group started growing even more, it started getting harder to moderate it.
 It regularly got raided by spammers who spammed NSFW media, malware and more.
 Since Matrix did not have much public bots, unlike Telegram, this became even more challenging.
 While there was an API, but to get most of it you had to host a home server yourself.
 I did create some scripts using client API, some of them are available on my Github too.

 So I appointed a moderator.
 But unfortunately, he did not do any good job.
-Literally every thing had to be deleted by me.
+Literally every thing had to be deleted by me, he instead deleted unrelated messages.
+I silently dismissed him as a moderator, but he didn't realize it till 6 days.
+When he asked me for reason, I made announcement stressing on his far right political ideology and my desire to keep mod team small.
 So I came up with idea of marking group private before going offline and making it public back when I came.
 I also reported these incidents to home server admins, who helped me by deleting their accounts, messages.

 Another method I came up with to replace the previous method was as follows: set the default power value 0; set the minimum power value to send message as 3 to react as 0.
 Set the value of all trusted members to 5.
 Non trusted members to 4.
 I used client server API for this as I didn't have home server.
 Changing the value of individual members was required because without that, the members value would be whatever the defualt value variable is.
 After it was done, all new members were able to react(send m.reaction event), but they couldn't send message, until they were assigned power value of higher than 3.

-My another reason for leaving was that an ex classmate, to whom I introduced matrix platform, somehow discovered X group, but not mine.
-He recognized me there and started behaving like he was familiar with me.
-Members there immediately started being suspicious of us.
-I was worried that he might dox me, which he has history of, or if his OPSEC gets comprised, it will compromise mine too.
-So just around hour later, I secretly got him banned from D group from the hands of my moderator friend.
+my another reason for leaving was that an ex classmate(EC from C-1), also a bad debtor, to whom i introduced matrix platform, somehow discovered x group, but not my Fanclub, ever. he recognized me there and started behaving like he was familiar with me. members there immediately started being suspicious of us. i was worried that he might dox me, which he has history of, or if his opsec gets comprised, it will compromise mine too. my another concern was his growing extremism after he combined far right propaganda with knowledge of evolutionary biology from me around 3 months ago.
+That was meant to debunk casteism but he twisted, which no other classmate had done.
+So just around hour later, i secretly got him banned from X group from the hands of my moderator friend. i did not tell him to ban he himself said i can ban him if you want. i don't give a f.... i then just thanked him and he actually did.

 So after 3 months of that dox event, I started sharing my thoughts of leaving the group and appointed two more moderators.
 They were really sad and some of them left immediately after I left, one of my close friend deleted his account too.

 A day later, I came back from an alt account.
 I replied to one of the mod, T, and she was shocked that I have not blocked her.
 I replied with one of a my signature phrase “nice bait”.
 I then told mods that to prepare a list.
-T replied that all members left after my announcement, but I encouraged them that I will stay here for just for them and they got bit happy, see screenshot below.
+T replied that all members left after my announcement, but I encouraged them that I will stay here for just for them, and even reclaim my throne as "Supreme Leader" and they got bit happy, see screenshot below.

 T: What are we seething about currently though?
 I have missed quite a lot.
 Me: This!
 I only see yours and that {censored username} messages.
 T: OMG.
 You haven't blocked me. 🤗 Me: Nice bait